Fashion and Lifestyle Blogger

 However, she urges you to seek professional assistance if your eating-related thoughts interfere with your daily functioning.
 Your primary care physician is an excellent starting point.

-Mindfulness is the practise of being present in the present moment and observing the sensory inputs that bombard you.
+Mindfulness is the practice of being present in the present moment and observing the sensory inputs that bombard you.
 "At mealtime, consider how the food appears, tastes, and smells.
 What is the feel?
 What recollections does it evoke?
 How does it make you feel?"
 Burton Murray inquires.

 By being mindful during meals, you will slow down your eating, pay closer attention to your body's hunger and fullness signals, and possibly avoid overeating.